pretix/pretix-docs/docs/guides/products/discounts.md

     This behavior is preferable to a situation in which a malicious user would be able to reserve all tickets of a cheaper tier without buying them.

 For illustrative purposes, assume you intend to sell 400 tickets in three price tiers.
-First of all, create three products:
+First of all, create three products with different prices:

  - "Super early bird ticket"
  - "Early bird ticket"